 Treatment for early melanoma

-Melanoma that is found early (stages 0–II or localised melanoma) can generally be treated successfully with surgery.
+Melanoma that is found early (stages 0–2 or localised melanoma) can generally be treated successfully with surgery alone.

-If the melanoma has spread to nearby lymph nodes or tissues (stage III or regional melanoma), treatment may also include removing lymph nodes and additional (adjuvant) treatments.
+If the melanoma has spread to nearby lymph nodes or tissues (stage 3 or regional melanoma), treatment may also include removal of lymph nodes and additional (adjuvant) treatments.